SecureSECO/dao-webapp/README.md

 - Subtext inside of a `light` variant `<Card />` component: `text-popover-foreground/80`
 - Even more subtle text inside of a `light` variant `<Card />` component: `text-popover-foreground/60`
 - Links (`<a>` tags) usually get the following styling: `text-primary-highlight underline transition-colors duration-200 hover:text-primary-highlight/80`

+### Adding proposal actions

+Proposal actions are essentially smart contract calls that can be executed upon a proposal being passed by the DAO.
+To add support for a new proposal, assuming it has already been added to the SDK, you should add the following files (when adding an action called `example`):

+- `ExampleAction.tsx` to the [components/proposal/actions](/src/components/proposal/actions) folder.
+This should be a component to view the action on the view-proposal-page, and the final step of the new proposal flow.
+You can refer to the other components for the existing actions for examples of the expected style.
+Don't forget to write a story for this component.
+This file should also include a type `ProposalExampleAction` that extends the `IProposalAction` interface (as defined in [ProposalActions.tsx](/src/components/proposal/ProposalActions.tsx)).
+- `ExampleInput.tsx` to the [components/newProposal/actions](/src/components/newProposal/actions) folder.
+This should be a component that can be used as part of a form to add an action in the new proposal flow.
+Again, refer to the files already in the folder for examples.

+Additionally, the following files should be updated:

+- [ProposalActionFilter.tsx](/src/components/proposal/actions/ProposalActionFilter.tsx) - a case should be added for the action, which should return the `<ExampleAction />` component newly defined in `ExampleAction.tsx`
+- [Actions.tsx](/src/components/newProposal/steps/Actions.tsx) - a case should be added for the new action in the switch statement of the component in this file, which should return the `<ExampleInput />` component newly defined in `ExampleInput.tsx`
+- [Confirmation.tsx](/src/components/newProposal/steps/Confirmation.tsx) - a case should be added for the new action to map the form data as defined in `ExampleInput.tsx` to the format expected by the `IProposalAction` interface (as defined in [ProposalActions.tsx](/src/components/proposal/ProposalActions.tsx))
+- [ProposalTag.tsx](/src/components/governance/ProposalTag.tsx) - an icon should be added to the `proposalTagIcon` object and the name of the action to the props interface `ProposalTagProps.icon`

 ## Packages